atkinsonap/atkinsonap.github.io/_pages/publications_txt.md

 permalink: /publications_txt/
 author_profile: true
 ---
+Atkinson, A. P., Duran, N., Skraga, A., Winterbottom, A., & Wright, J. D. (2025).
+[Distinct contributions of foveal and extrafoveal visual information to emotion judgments and gaze behavior for faces.](https://doi.org/10.1167/jov.25.8.4) Journal of Vision, 25(8), 4-4. https://doi.org/10.1167/jov.25.8.4

 Heesen, R., Szenteczski, M. A., Kim, Y., Kret, M., Atkinson, A. P., Upton, Z., & Clay, Z. (2024).
 Impact of social context on human facial and gestural emotion expressions. iScience, 27(11), 110663. [https://doi.org/10.1016/j.isci.2024.110663](https://doi.org/10.1016/j.isci.2024.110663) An earlier version of this article was released as a PsyArXiv preprint under the title 'Audience Effects on Human Emotional Face and Hand Movements' [https://psyarxiv.com/bjsa4](https://psyarxiv.com/bjsa4)

 Atkinson, A.P., & Vuong, Q.C.
 (2023).
 [Incidental visual processing of spatiotemporal cues in communicative interactions: An fMRI investigation.](https://doi.org/10.1162/imag_a_00048) Imaging Neuroscience. https://doi.org/10.1162/imag_a_00048